d4n3sh/thedaneshproject/content/posts/2008-08-25-how-to-add-static-routes-in-ipcop.md

 `root@proxy73:~ # route add -net 10.0.0.0 gw 10.38.24.1 netmask 255.0.0.0`

-Now let&#8217;s make the route persistent across reboots.
+Now let's make the route persistent across reboots.
 There are 2 files for this.
 Use either one depending on your needs.

 You can add the route command at the end of the **/etc/rc.d/rc.local** file.
 The route will be added every time IPCop is rebooted but not everytime the interface is restarted.
 Good for a box with minimal changes.